Model Independent Tests of the Hadronic Vacuum Polarization Contribution to the Muon $g$$-$$2$

 {\it Impact of the CMD-3 data.---} The CMD-3 measurement of the $\pi^+\pi^-$ final state~\cite{CMD-3:2023alj} is larger than all previous $\pi^+\pi^-$ measurements by $2\sigma$-$4\sigma$, resulting in it being comparatively larger than the compilation by the KNT collaboration in 2019 (referred to as KNT19)~\cite{keshavarzi:2019abf}.
 Given it is not expected that the differences between these measurements will be reconciled, and that no new compilation of $\pi^+\pi^-$ measurements including the CMD-3 data has yet been performed, two scenarios can be compared and analysed: (1)~$\sigma_{\rm had} = $ KNT19.
 The previous data are correct and the new CMD-3 data are not used.
 (2)~$\sigma_{\rm had} = $ KNT19/CMD-3.
 The CMD-3 data are correct therefore are substituted into and replace the KNT19 data only in their available energy range.

 The electron, muon and tau $g 2$, the running of the QED coupling constant, the low-energy weak mixing angle and the Muonium HFS are all sensitive to HVP effects (see e.g.~Fig.~\ref{fig:HVP_Feynman}).
-To understand the impact of the CMD-3 data on the HVP contributions to these observable, $O^{\rm \mysmall HVP}_{e^+e^-}$, the difference between the scenario (1) and scenario (2) is calculated as
+To understand the impact of the CMD-3 data on the HVP contributions to these observables, $O^{\rm \mysmall HVP}_{e^+e^-}$, the difference between the scenario (1) and scenario (2) is calculated as

 All results are given in Table~\ref{table:compareO}.
-Other than the region of the replaced $\pi^+\pi^-$ data, the two scenarios are correlated for all common KNT19 data by a factor given by $\rho_{12}$.
-The statistical significance of each $\delta O^{\rm \mysmall CMD3}$ in Table~\ref{table:compareO} and depicted in Fig.~\ref{fig:CMD3} includes this correlation coefficient.
+Other than the region of the replaced $\pi^+\pi^-$ data, the two scenarios are correlated for all common KNT19 data.
+The statistical significance of each $\delta O^{\rm \mysmall CMD3}$ is depicted in Fig.~\ref{fig:CMD3}.
 The results for each $O^{\rm \mysmall HVP}_{e^+e^-}$ are discussed in the following, starting with the muon $g 2$ as the original source of the tensions that motivates this study.

 {\it Muon $g 2$.---} The LO HVP contribution to the muon $g 2$ is calculated via

 The positive-definite kernel function $K_\mu(s)$ is given by

 with $K_\mu(s) \approx m^2_\mu / 3s$ in the high-energy limit $\sqrt{s} \gg m_\mu$.